Command

 The root user is the master user or systems adminstrator of the machine.
 The root user has full access to all files and directories, which is why you will only want to use the root account to perform system maintainance or to install applications.

-kernel to stop all the processes (programs) it's currently running.
+In order to reboot your machine, you must instruct the Linux kernel to stop all the processes (programs) it's currently running.
 Do not simply press the reboot button on the front of your computer case, as Linux must be properly shut down/restarted.
 To restart your machine, as root, run either of the following commands in a terminal:

 reboot